pivotal/docs-tap/intellij-extension/using-the-extension.md

 ### <a id="start-live-update"></a> Start Live Update

 - Right-click your project’s `Tiltfile` and select `Run 'Tanzu Live Update - ...'`.
-- You must compile your code before the changes are synchronized to the container.
+- You must compile your code before the changes are synchronized to the container. (e.g. `Build Project` - ⌘F9)

 > **Note:** Only one Live Update session can be active at a time.
 Stop any running session before starting a new one.